Linushaddai99/Hello-world/README.md

 # Hello world

-In this project, you will set up a "Hello world" repository.
-No complex coding is required for this exercise.
-Your goal here is to master all of the tools and best practices you learned about in previous steps.
-You will be using them in all Microverse projects and most likely in your future job as well, so it is important to know them!
+In this project, I set up a "Hello world" repository.
+No complex coding was required for this exercise.
+The goal here was to master all of the tools and best practices you learned about in previous steps.

 ## Built With